-From a target board's perspective, it has leeway to take action against bidders as it deems appropriate, provided that such action is within the target's corporate interest, which under Dutch law includes not only the interests of its shareholders but also of other stakeholders such as its employees.
-From a bidder's perspective, it is clear that a target board should respect the interests of a bona fide potential bidder, should refrain from actions that would frustrate a bid by such a bidder, and should treat competing bona fide potential bidders equally, while it may express a preference for a particular bidder (see questions 3.1 and 4.1).
+From a target board's perspective, it has leeway to take action against bidders as it deems appropriate, provided that such action is within the target's corporate interest, which under Dutch law includes not only the interests of its shareholders but also of other stakeholders, such as its employees.
+From a bidder's perspective, it is clear that a target board should respect the interests of a bona fide potential bidder, should refrain from actions that would frustrate a bid by such a bidder, and should treat competing bona fide potential bidder (see questions 3.1 and 4.1).
 In practice, it appears that the value of the consideration is generally the determinative factor in successfully completing a bid and that the shareholders have the final say on whether or not to accept a bid.